ddannyyl/ddannyyl/README.md

 ### Glad to see you here!
-Passionate data, software and product!
+Passionate about data, software and product!

 <br/>